astev423/GratisSocial/README.md

 -Only fetch 3 comments, allow users to see more comments if they click a dropdown, also add delete to comments

+-Refactor comments as well, particularly fetching info on posting comment

 -Add server actions

 -Use react dev tools to test performance